Introduction¶

 Given a user Bob with password dumbsecret

-When Bob login with password dumbsecret
+When Bob signs in with password dumbsecret

 We can match it in a python method: